 - Emotional/psychological engagement includes enjoyment of learning, a sense of belonging, and a feeling of safety.
 For students to be engaged their fundamental needs of autonomy, relatedness/belonging, and competence must be met (Fredericks et al., 2004).

 - Cognitive engagement includes paying full attention, a willingness to exert effort, and the use of different learning strategies.
 Cognitive engagement also includes providing students with challenging activities and limiting classroom distractions.
-Dr. Kern says, “Flow is more likely to occur for intrinsically motivating activities, when the challenge of a situation meets the individual’s skill and ability to meet the challenge, and attention is completely focused" (Kern, in press, p.7).
+Dr. Kern says, “Flow is more likely to occur for intrinsically motivating activities, when the challenge of a situation meets the individual’s skill and ability to meet the challenge, and attention is completely focused" (Kern, 2022, p.7).

 The interventions in this section will focus primarily on improving these three areas of student engagement.
 These activities will encourage your students to “become immersed in worthwhile pursuits” and to use and develop their own individual strengths (Falecki et al., 2018, p.104).

 Csikszentmihalyi, M. (1990).
 Flow: The psychology of optimal experience.
 HarperCollins.

 Falecki, D., Leach, C., & Green, S. (2018).
 PERMA-powered coaching.
 In S. Green, & S. Palmer (Eds.), Positive psychology coaching in practice.
 New York: Routledge. https://doi.org/10.4324/9781315716169.

 Fredricks, J. A., Blumenfeld, P. C., & Paris, A. H. (2004).
 School Engagement: Potential of the Concept, State of the Evidence.
 Review of Educational Research, 74(1), 59–109. https://doi.org/10.3102/00346543074001059